 Change of Direction indicates the activity of the stock, whether it’s trading higher or lower than the closing price of the previous trading day.

 Indeed, it’s good to invest, better to earn, and best to learn.
-How to read stock quotes is just the beginning of your journey towards trading independently and investing profitably.
-Check out Equilyst Analytics, Inc. for more details.
+How to read stock quotes is just the beginning of your stock investing journey.

 Latest posts by Equilyst Analytics, Inc. (see all)